consbio/mbtileserver/README.md

 At the moment, UTF8 Grids are not yet supported.

+In addition to tile-level access, it provides:
-It provides a TileJSON 2.1.0 endpoint for each tileset, with full metadata from the mbtiles file.
+* TileJSON 2.1.0 endpoint for each tileset, with full metadata from the mbtiles file.

-It also provides a preview map for exploring each tileset.
+* a preview map for exploring each tileset.
+* a minimal ArcGIS tile map service API (work in progress)

 It uses `golang/groupcache` to provide caching of tiles for even faster performance.